Wines

 What is Soave Wine?

-Soave producers are required to register their vineyards with Consorzio in advance to ensure the quality and authenticity of their wines.
+Soave producers are required to register their vineyards with the Consorzio in advance to ensure the quality and authenticity of their wines.

 Classification of Soave Wines: